rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-6.md

 ---
-title: 'What the manager wants from you'
+title: 'What does manager want from you'
 date: '2021-12-27'
 tags: ['30DayWritingChallenge']
 ShowToc: false